Customer-Focused Business Operations

 For customers considering investment trusts

-• We listen carefully to the customer's ideas and propose a plan that contributes to medium to long-term asset development based on the customer's investment experience and knowledge, income, asset situation, investment objectives, etc.
+• We listen carefully to the customer’s ideas and propose a plan that contributes to medium-to long-term asset development and management based on the customer’s investment experience and knowledge, income, asset situation, investment objectives and other factors.

 • We offer a wide variety of products to meet customer investment objectives and risk appetite.